Beibut Shumenov: Amateur career

-He qualified for the Athens Games by winning the gold medal at the 2004 Asian Amateur Boxing Championships in Puerto Princesa, Philippines.
+He had qualified for the 2004 Athens Games by winning the gold medal at the 2004 Asian Amateur Boxing Championships in Puerto Princesa, Philippines.
 In the final he defeated PR of China's Lei Yuping.

 Professional career

 Shumenov moved to the United States and based himself in Las Vegas where he turned professional in March 2007.
 In his debut in North Carolina, he defeated Walter Edwards with a knockout (KO) in the first round.
 He followed this up with another two KO wins within four months.

 In March 2008, he returned to Kazakhstan to fight Donnell Wiggins for the vacant WBC Asian and WBA-PABA interim light-heavyweight titles.
 Shumenov quickly dispatched the experienced Wiggins with a second-round KO and the next month beat former US national Golden Gloves champion Lavell Finger in the first round to add the vacant WBO Asia Pacific title to his WBA-PABA interim and WBC Asian titles.

 His most high-profile fight came in August 2008 when he faced former world champion Montell Griffin in Chimkent, Kazakhstan to defend his regional WBC and WBO titles.
 Shumenov was taken to the scorecards for the first time in his career but won the fight clearly, winning every round on all three judges cards.

 He was targeting a fight with then WBO light-heavyweight champion Zsolt Erdei.